 With Pain there is Beauty

 Jayden’s presence taught me that time is all we have, and life - no matter how long one lives - is short.
 We cannot waste the precious minutes by simply going through the motions.
-We cannot shelter ourselves and live a life without purpose, because Jayden would not have lived that way.
+We cannot shelter ourselves and live a life without purpose.
 The night before the storm, I remember dancing around the beit dam with Jayden.
 She smiled her infectious, toothy grin and made you feel genuinely happy.
 While reflecting on this moment, the answer about how to live life became obvious.
-We must choose happy, for life is far to short to to feel content or anything less than happy.
+We must choose happy, for life is far too short to feel content or anything less than happy.
 Luckily, the beautiful thing about choosing happy is that regardless of upbringing, our quality of life depends on non-monetary things such as our attitude, reactions, attentiveness to others, and motivation to reach our dreams.

 Tonight, as I stand in the midst of my resilient Camp Livingston community, I feel Jayden’s presence shining through the iridescent moon.
 Jayden’s loss feels incredibly painful, yet impossibly beautiful.
 She inspired myself and everyone she touched to make the most of our temporary existence and choose happy.
 Tonight I smile through the tears because this moment holds more beauty than pain.
 All of our gazes fixate on the golden full moon, and we think of Jayden as we appreciate the night sky- the beauty in the pain.